Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 query_embedding = embed_model.get_query_embedding(query_str)
 ```

-Then the next step is to query our vector database to search for the chunck of docuement that match the best our query.
-The following code will search to top 2 matchiing  docuement using `cosine similarity`.
+The next step is to query our vector database to search for the document chunk that best matches our query.
+The following code will search for the top 2 matching documents using `cosine similarity`.

 ```python
 from llama_index.core.vector_stores import VectorStoreQuery